Covid-19: Leaders castigate Trump’s decision on WHO, Bill Gates says ‘as dangerous as it sounds’

 Johns Hopkins Center for Health Security said Trump’s decision sends the “wrong message” amid a pandemic.
 “It’s not the middle of a pandemic that you do this type of thing,” said Amesh Adalja, an infectious disease expert and senior scholar at the centre, according to Al Jazeera.

 Adalja said that while the WHO does make mistakes and reforms might be needed, that work needs to happen after the pandemic has passed.
-WHO collects information about where the virus is active in every county in the world, which the United States needs to help guide decisions about when to open borders, he added.
+WHO collects information about where the virus is active in every country in the world, which the United States needs to help guide decisions about when to open borders, he added.